todo.vu support

 An animated GIF of todo.vu time tracking and billing, demonstrating how a user can see their edits made to a time entry in real time before saving and making any changes.

-Connect a time entry to an existing task
+Connect a calendar entry to an existing task

-Select this field, and a new pop-up modal will appear – the Tasks modal.
+A new pop-up modal will appear once you have selected this field – the Tasks modal.
 By default, this modal displays a list of recent tasks ordered chronologically based on your interaction with them.

-You can search for the task on which you want to record your time entry by using keywords in the search bar at the top left-hand side.
+You can search for the task you want to connect your entry to by using keywords in the search bar at the top left-hand side.

 A screenshot of todo.vu's Tasks Modal, indicating where a User can search recent Tasks by keyword.